RX2Solutions/RX2Solutions.github.io/_posts/2025-11-19-The HR Playbook for Year-End Workforce Planning.md

 excerpt_separator: <!--more-->
 ---

-# The HR Year-End Playbook: Best Practices for Workforce Strategy in Motion
+# Best Practices for Workforce Strategy in Motion

 As the fiscal year winds down, many organizations shift their focus to budgets, forecasting, and performance reviews.
 But for forward-thinking HR leaders, this season is about something far more strategic: **re-engineering the workforce to match the business you’ll need next year, <!--more-->  not the one you had this year.**